 These people make Unsung Stories possible.
 Please be upstanding.

-George - Managing Editor
+George - Publisher

-Gary - Editor
+Dan - Editor

 Olivia copy-edited Déjà Vu for us and made it look easy.
 In such a tightly-plotted book, with time travel mechanics, extra languages and artificial personalities this was no mean feat.
 She was also a pleasure to work with, introduced us to Fallen London and even had time to write an excellent summary of the editing profession.